Skip to content

 1) Start with the right mental model

-A DataNode has two identities:
+A DataNode has two separate objects:

 Rule of thumb